Understanding Multimodal LLMs Under Distribution Shifts: An Information-Theoretic Approach: Introduction

-Finally, we conduct empirical validation for the theoretical framework and show that our theorems empirically hold in real-world benchmarks.
+Finally, we conduct comprehensive validation for the theoretical framework and show that our theorems empirically hold in real-world benchmarks.
 Our experiments comprehensively examine 34 synthetic and 27 natural distribution shift scenarios, resulting in a total number of 61 ID-OOD evaluations for each MLLM.
-Results confirm strong correlations between EMI and win rate, as well as between EMI difference and its upper bounds, demonstrating the effectiveness of our framework in capturing performance gaps under diverse shifts.
-Our contributions can be summarized as follows: \begin{itemize} \item We propose a new framework, effective mutual information (EMI), to analyze MLLM under distribution shift, and justify the use of EMI by showing the theoretical connection between EMI and win rate. \item We derive a theoretical upper bound of MLLM's performance gap which can be characterized by shifts over multimodal input queries and output discrepancies. \item We empirically verify our theoretical statements on 61 real-world distribution shift scenarios of open-ended question-answering benchmarks with four MLLMs. \end{itemize}
+Results confirm strong correlations between empirical estimates of EMI and relative preference, as well as correlations between the EMI difference and its upper bounds, demonstrating the effectiveness of our framework in capturing performance gaps under diverse shifts.
+Our contributions can be summarized as follows: \begin{itemize} \item We propose a new framework, effective mutual information (EMI), to analyze MLLM under distribution shift, and justify the use of EMI by showing the theoretical connection between EMI and the LLM-judge-driven relative preference score. \item We derive theoretical upper bounds of MLLM's performance gap, which can be characterized by shifts over multimodal input queries and output discrepancies. \item We empirically verify our theoretical statements on 61 real-world distribution shift scenarios of open-ended question-answering benchmarks with six MLLMs. \end{itemize}